| Home | Back to INDEX |

 ![]() |

-Zappa The Hard Way The deluxe hardback
+The Hard Way Andrew Greenaway's

-of the surviving band members and others associated with the tour to unravel
+members and others associated with the tour to unravel the goings on behind

-the goings on behind the scenes that drove Zappa to call a halt to proceedings,
+the scenes that drove Zappa to call a halt to proceedings, despite the

-despite the huge personal financial losses.
-Paperback
+huge personal financial losses.
+Paperback 200 pages

 ![]() |